open-telemetry/opentelemetry-php/README.md

 This project currently lives in a pre-alpha status.
 Our current release is not production ready; it has been created in order to receive feedback from the community.

-We keep the [OpenTelemetry Specification Matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/master/spec-compliance-matrix.md) up to date in order to show which features are available and which have not yet been implemented.
+We attempt to keep the [OpenTelemetry Specification Matrix](https://github.com/open-telemetry/opentelemetry-specification/blob/master/spec-compliance-matrix.md) up to date in order to show which features are available and which have not yet been implemented.

+If you find an inconsistency in the data in the matrix vs. the data in this repository, please let us know in our slack channel and we'll get it rectified.

 ## Communication
 Most of our communication is done on CNCF Slack, in the [otel-php](https://cloud-native.slack.com/archives/C01NFPCV44V) channel.
 To sign up, create a CNCF slack account here http://slack.cncf.io/